FourierFlows/GeophysicalFlows.jl/docs/src/stochastic_forcing.md

 Both stochastic calculi give the same results.
 But once we decide to use one of the two calculi we have to remain consistent and use that calculus throughout.
-There can be a lot of confusion and oftentimes confusion stems from mixing the two different stochastic calculi in a single computation but rather consistently using one of the two all along.
+There can be a lot of confusion and oftentimes confusion stems from mixing the two different stochastic calculi in a single computation instead of using one of the two consistently all along.

 !!! note "Itô or Stratonovich in GeophysicalFlows.jl?"
     All modules included in GeophysicalFlows.jl use **Stratonovich calculus**.

-The choise of Stratonovich calculus was made since this calculus works the same with both stochastic and deterministic forcing, i.e. with Stratonovich calculus we have the same chain rules for differentiation for stochastic functions as the chain rules we learn in normal-deterministic calculus).
+The choice of Stratonovich calculus for GeophysicalFlows.jl was made since this calculus "works the same" with both stochastic and deterministic forcing, i.e. with Stratonovich calculus we have the same chain rules for differentiation for stochastic functions as the chain rules we learn in normal-deterministic calculus).
 Therefore, with the Stratonovich calculus the code does not really "care" whether the user implement deterministic or stochastic forcing.

 If you are interested in learning more regarding the two stochastic calculi and  how they are numerically implemented then read on; otherwise you can skip this section of the documentation.